-The domain of entrepreneurship is taking a new shape in the hands of young entrepreneurs from Northeast India.The dedication and the hard tasks can uplift a venture startup to a stage of triumph or in its way to achieve.In this write-up , we are sharing the story of the young entrepreneur Watila Longkumer who hails from Nagaland.
+The domain of entrepreneurship is taking a new shape in the hands of young entrepreneurs from Northeast India.The dedication and the hard tasks can uplift a venture startup to a stage of triumph or in its way to achieving the goal.In this write-up, we are sharing the story of a young entrepreneur Watila Longkumer who hails from Nagaland.

 Watila Longkumer’s story is all about her dedication and struggle for her startup ‘ NARO KI ‘.It was founded on 31st July 2010 and located at Blend complex,Dimapur,Nagaland.Following the demands from customers Watila opened another store on 3rd October 2011 at Kohima.

 The word ‘Naro ki’ means “A house of Flowers”.It deals in all kinds of fresh flowers (both retail and wholesale),wedding & event planning, planting materials, and photography .
 Hire of wedding accessories and home delivery of fresh flowers in Dimapur, Kohima and also in other states.On Naro Ki’s 4th Anniversary they had introduced photography too as their clients want everything under one roof.They have a wide range of customers all over India appreciating their ways of service.They have stores at Dimapur ,Kohima and also managing other orders through their official website www.narokinagaland.com.

 (The Founder and CEO of Naro Ki)

 Watila Longkumer always wanted to be a doctor but it was her interest which turned her life towards completely a different path.